JElchison/format-udf/README.md

 Windows 8, Server 2012                          |Supported; likely works but untested |Supported; likely works but untested                                             |Supported; likely works but untested
 Windows 8.1, Server 2012 R2                     |Supported; likely works but untested |Unsupported                                                                      |Unsupported
 Windows 10, Server 2016                         |Supported; likely works but untested |Unsupported                                                                      |Supported; likely works but untested

+# Environment
+* Any OS having a Bash environment
+* The following tools must be installed, executable, and in the PATH:
+    * printf
+    * xxd
+    * *One* of the following:  blockdev, diskutil
+    * *One* of the following:  umount, diskutil
+    * *One* of the following:  mkudffs, newfs_udf

 # Prerequisites